bogdansolga/spring-boot-training/README.md

 # spring-boot-training
-An introduction in Spring and Spring Boot, over a 5 days long training
+The examples of a 4 days 'Spring and Spring Boot' training